Jide Macaulay

-'Jide Macaulay (born Rowland Ayoola Babajide Macaulay, 4 November 1965) is an openly gay British-Nigerian LGBTQ rights activist and Anglican minister.
-Macaulay founded the House Of Rainbow, which provides support for LGBTQ persons in Nigeria.
+Jide Macaulay (born Rowland Ayoola Babajide Macaulay; 4 November 1965) is an openly gay British-Nigerian LGBTQ rights activist and Anglican minister.
+Macaulay founded the House of Rainbow, which provides support for LGBTQ persons in Nigeria.

 Early life and education

-Macaulay was born in London in 1965 to August Olakunle Macaulay, a Nigerian theologian and founder of the United Bible University, and Helen Olusola Macaulay, a midwife.
-His family moved to Nigeria, where Jide attended several primary and secondary schools.
-He graduated from high school in 1986 before attending Thames Valley University in London, where he obtained a Bachelor of Laws degree.
-He obtained a master’s degree in practical theology at the United Bible University and a post-graduate certificate in pastoral theology from Anglia Ruskin University.
-Macaulay also trained at the Pacific School of Religion, Berkeley, California.
+Macaulay was born in London in 1965 to August Olakunle Macaulay, a Nigerian theologian and Helen Olusola Macaulay, a midwife..
+Macaulay trained at the Pacific School of Religion, Berkeley, California.
+He also obtained a Bachelor of Laws degree from Thames Valley University in London, master’s degree in practical theology from the United Bible University and a post-graduate certificate in pastoral theology from Anglia Ruskin University.

 Career

 Macaulay began his ministry in 1998 and has since become a prominent voice for inclusion within Christian communities.
 In 2013, he was ordained as a priest in the Church of England, marking a significant moment for LGBTQ inclusion in religious leadership.
 His work focuses on harmonising sexuality, spirituality, and human rights.
 He has served as a trustee for the Kaleidoscope Trust UK and Global Interfaith Network, and currently chairs INERELA+ Europe, an interfaith network of religious leaders living with or affected by HIV.